Angstrom Levy: Fictional character biography

 Angstrom Levy is introduced in the Invincible comic book series as a scientist with the ability to access parallel dimensions.
 Initially motivated by a desire to advance knowledge and improve his own world, Levy constructs a device capable of merging the memories of his alternate-universe counterparts.
 Assisted by the Mauler Twins, he begins the process of integrating the experiences of numerous versions of himself.
 However, the procedure is abruptly interrupted by the superhero Invincible (Mark Grayson), resulting in a catastrophic explosion.
 The accident leaves Levy physically disfigured and psychologically unstable, now burdened with the conflicting memories of multiple realities.

-Before the accident, Levy appeared as a tall, slender African-American man, typically wearing a blue shirt and black trousers, with brown eyes, a goatee, and short black hair.
+Before the accident, Levy appeared as a tall, slender African-American man, typically wearing a blue shirt and black trousers, with brown eyes, a small pointed beard (goatee), and short black hair.
 After the explosion, his appearance was drastically altered.
-Most of his hair was burned off, his skull and upper spine were severely enlarged with pronounced veins, and he required life-support devices, including spinal bracing and a nasal apparatus.
-In an attempt to conceal his condition, Levy often wore a dark cloak.
+Most of his hair was burned off, his skull and upper spine were severely enlarged with pronounced veins.
+Also resulting in him requiring life-support devices, including spinal bracing and a nasal apparatus.
+In order to conceal his past identity, Levy often wore a dark cloak.

-Following his transformation, Levy comes to blame Invincible for his injuries and mental deterioration.
-He begins targeting him across dimensions, including one notable event in which he strands Mark in an alternate dystopian Earth governed by authoritarian versions of the Guardians of the Globe.
+Following his transformation, Levy comes to blame Invincible for his transformation.
+He begins targeting him across dimensions.
 Over time, Levy adopts increasingly aggressive strategies, frequently resurfacing to challenge Invincible and destabilize global affairs.
 At one point, he dons a formal black-and-red suit obtained from another reality during one of his missions.

 In a later arc, after another failed plan involving a group of evil Invincible variants, Levy is gravely injured.
 He is rescued and medically enhanced by a group known as the Technicians, who implant cybernetic modifications, including head implants and a spinal support system.
 His facial injuries leave him blind in one eye and marked by visible scarring.
 He begins wearing a black and silver armored suit and a red cape.
 Though now operating under the supervision of the Technicians, Levy remains a reluctant participant in their plans, continuing to use his dimensional abilities for their purposes.

 Levy’s ongoing conflict with Invincible underscores several of the series’ thematic concerns, including the unintended consequences of technological ambition, the psychological cost of trauma, and the ethical challenges posed by access to multiversal power.
 Despite multiple defeats and apparent deaths, Levy repeatedly returns with greater hostility, playing a significant role in the development of both Mark Grayson's character and the broader narrative.